NMyullyari/SystemModeling/Projects/War-modeling/Documents/Generalized-Lanchester-combat-models.md

 growthIwoJimaX[t_] := Piecewise[{{54000, 0 <= t < 1}, {6000, 2 <= t < 3}, {13000, 5 <= t < 6}}, 0]
 ```

-Here replace the constant term of the first equation in the generalized model with the growth function `growthIwoJimaX`.
+Here we replace the constant term of the first equation in the generalized model with the growth function `growthIwoJimaX`.

 ```mathematica
 model1a = model1 /. growthX -> growthIwoJimaX[t];
 ```

-Here create the monadic pipeline, put the fire efficiency rates found in [JE1], simulate the for battles number of days, and plot the result:
+Here we create the monadic pipeline, put in the fire efficiency rates found in [JE1], simulate the for battles number of days, and plot the result:

 ```mathematica
 sdObj =